Fort Apache Indian Reservation

-The Fort Apache Indian Reservation is an Indian reservation on the border of New Mexico and Arizona, United States, encompassing parts of Navajo, Gila, and Apache counties.
+The Fort Apache Indian Reservation is an Indian reservation in Arizona, United States, encompassing parts of Navajo, Gila, and Apache counties.
 It is home to the federally recognized White Mountain Apache Tribe of the Fort Apache Reservation (Western Apache language: Dził Łigai Si'án N'dee), a Western Apache tribe.
 It has a land area of 1.6 million acres and a population of 12,429 people as of the 2000 census.
 The largest community is in Whiteriver.

 History

 Apache is a colonial classification term for the White Mountain Apache and all other Apache peoples.
 The White Mountain Apache consisted of three major groups that were made up of sub-groups called bands and clans, within which were families.
 There were clan rules controlling marriages between persons of families in different clans.

 The largest of these three groups were collectively known as "On Top of Mountains People", the second major group was known as "Many Go to War People", and the last was known as "At the Base of the Mountains People".
 These names in indigenous White Mountain Apache dialect predate relations with the United States.
 Some contemporary White Mountain Apache have urged the adoption and use of these terms for the three major groups.